 Vacation Bible School

 Each summer, Vacation Bible School is offered.
-Madison Presbyterian offers a theme-based Vacation Bible School for pre-school to middle school aged children.
-We teach Bible stories, create craft, play games and enjoy healthy snacks.
+Madison Presbyterian offers a theme-based Vacation Bible School for multigenerational attendance.
+We teach Bible stories, create craft, play games and enjoy a healthy meal.

 The talented and dedicated choir provides music at weekly worship and on other occasions.
 The choir practices at 7:30 p.m. each Thursday evening.
 New members are always welcome.